-Nature is one of three key themes in our environment strategy and we have set targets to increase space for nature on our developments, to engage our customers on nature, and to reduce water use and waste.
-We have not yet published a nature transition plan although some relevant aspects are covered in our Net Zero Transition Plan.
+Nature is a key pillar in our Environment Strategy and we have set targets to increase space for nature on our developments, to engage customers on nature, and to reduce water use and waste.
+We have not published a nature transition plan although some relevant aspects are covered in our Net Zero Transition Plan.

-Land is the critical raw material for home building, and nature-related constraints can impact the supply of land and/or the viability of developing land.
-During the construction process we transform land from its previous state (either greenfield or brownfield) which impacts biodiversity, soils, drainage, landform and other aspects.
-Construction is a large user of raw materials such as wood, stone, sand, clay and gypsum.
+Land is the critical raw material for homebuilding, and nature-related constraints can impact the supply of land and/or the viability of developing land.
+During the construction process we transform land from its previous state (either greenfield or brownfield), which impacts biodiversity, soils, drainage, landform and other aspects.
+Construction is a large user of raw materials, such as wood, stone, sand, clay and gypsum.
 There are significant dependencies on the ability of our supply chain to continue to provide products made from these materials at the quality and volume needed.
-There are potential positive impacts from implementing biodiversity net gain and nature interventions on our sites, remediating land and engaging our customers on nature.
+There are potential positive impacts from implementing Biodiversity Net Gain and nature interventions on our sites, remediating land and engaging our customers on nature.

-We have identified several physical and transition risks and opportunities for our business and will be doing further work to deepen our understanding.
+We have identified several physical and transition risks and opportunities and will be doing further work to deepen our understanding.
 Examples of risks and opportunities we have identified include:

-- Policy Risks for our business relating to the impact of nutrient and water neutrality and biodiversity net gain regulation and planning policy - Physical chronic Risk of price rises for raw materials such as timber as a result of nature degradation/loss and climate change in the supply chain - Reputational capital Positive reputational benefits gained from our work to integrate nature on our sites
+- Policy Risks for our business relating to the impact of nutrient and water neutrality and biodiversity net gain (BNG) regulation and planning policy - Physical chronic Risk of price rises for raw materials, such as timber, as a result of nature degradation/loss and climate change in the supply chain - Reputational capital Positive reputational benefits gained from our work to integrate nature on our sites.

-Some short-term nature-related risks and opportunities such as biodiversity net gain requirements and nutrient neutrality planning constraints already impact our business strategy and financial planning.
+Some short term risks and opportunities, such as BNG requirements and nutrient neutrality planning constraints, already impact our business strategy and financial planning.
 We engage with stakeholders to develop our approach to these issues.
 Some nature impacts, dependencies, risks and opportunities are localised to particular regions and sites.
 We are exploring how best to identify and disclose priority locations and we expect these to include development sites affected by nutrient neutrality and water neutrality requirements, those located in areas of water stress and those adjacent to or containing areas of high biodiversity value.
 Priority locations in our supply chain may include higher risk timber sourcing countries.